Legends Only League Review: Tyson vs Jones Exhibition Fight and Event Highlights

 The main fight.

-I noticed that Roy Jones Jr appeared to be walking a bit off.
-It appeared to me like he may have had a leg or hip injury.
-I’m not sure but he just seemed a bit off to me.
+Roy Jones Jr. seemed a bit off during the bout.
+It looked to me like he might have been dealing with a leg or hip issue, though I’m not certain.
 What do you think?

-Next time, I’d like to see them make it 3 minutes per round.
-Two minutes was just too quick and didn’t allow any time for things to happen.
-The fight felt way too short, even for an exhibition fight with older fighters.
+For next time, I’d like to see 3 minute rounds instead of 2.
+The shorter rounds left little time for the action to develop.
+The fight felt too brief, even for an exhibition with older fighters.

 The other fights.

-Badou Jack and Blake McKernan had a good fight, but again, it appeared to be a bit of a mismatch.
-That being said, Blake came to fight and that dude has some guts.
-Badou did what he had to do and took the w in this one, but you gotta respect that heart displayed here
+Badou Jack and Blake McKernan had a good fight, though it seemed a bit uneven.
+Blake showed great heart and determination.
+Badou did what he needed to do and took the win, but you have to respect Blake’s effort.

 Conclusion.